 The goal of psoriasis treatment is to reduce inflammation and to control shedding of the skin.
 Moisturizing creams loosen scales and help control itching.
-Special diets have not been successful in treating psoriasis, except in isolated cases; increasing fish in the diet and/or taking fish oil capsules may benefit some patients with psoriasis.
+Special diets have not been successful in treating psoriasis, except in isolated cases; increasing fish in the diet may benefit some patients with psoriasis and a low glycemic diet is likely of some benefit.
 Toronto Dermatology Centre is cutting edge as far as understanding all the medical treatment options as well as the more natural options for psoriasis. treatment.
 Scientific studies now also suggest improvement in psoriasis with weight reduction and stopping smoking.

 Psoriasis treatment is based on a patient’s health, age, lifestyle, and the severity of the psoriasis.
 We will evaluate your psoriasis on an individual basis and give you the optimal treatment plan for you.
 Different types of treatments and several visits to your dermatologist may be needed.

-Our specialist physicians at Toronto Psoriasis Centre may prescribe medications to apply on the skin containing cortisone compounds, synthetic vitamin D analogues (eg. Dovonex®, Silkis®), combination products (eg. Dovobet® gel/ointment, Enstilar® foam, Diprosalic lotion/ointment), topical immunomodulatory creams (eg. Protopic®, Elidel®), and less commonly retinoids (eg. Tazorac®) and tar for your psoriasis.
-These psoriasis treatments may be used in combination with natural sunlight or ultraviolet light.
-The more severe forms of psoriasis may require oral or injectable medications with or without light treatment.
+Our specialist physicians at Toronto Psoriasis Centre may prescribe medications to apply on the skin containing cortisone compounds (e.g. clobetasol, fluocinonide, betamethasone), combination products (eg. Duobrii lotion®, Dovobet® gel/ointment, Enstilar® foam, Diprosalic lotion/ointment), topical immunomodulatory creams (eg. Protopic®, Elidel®, Eucrisa®), and less commonly retinoids (eg. Tazorac®), synthetic vitamin D analogues (eg. Dovonex®, Silkis®), or tar for your psoriasis.
+For scalp psoriasis, we’ve had good success with Kertyol as well as Sebcur-T shampoos, as well as the prescription shampoo Clobex®.
+These psoriasis treatments may be used in combination with natural sunlight or biologics.
+An oral or injectable medications (biologic) treatment.

 Types of Treatment

-Apremilast (Otezla®) – This is a newer oral medication (anti-inflammatory) which is a very safe and effective option for psoriasis.
+This is a newer oral medication (anti-inflammatory) which is a very safe and effective option for psoriasis.
 Hand/foot (palmoplantar) psoriasis does particularly well with this medication, and nails improve as with other systemic therapies.
+This treatment is also effective for psoriatic arthritis.
 There is no monitoring required with this medication which speaks to the safety.
 The main side effect is loose stools, nausea, diarrhea, and headaches, which typically may occur in the first few weeks and then resolves.

-Biologic Agents – Adalimumab (Humira®), Etanercept (Enbrel®), Infliximab (Remicade®), Ustekinumab (Stelara®), Secukinumab (Cosentyx®), and Ixekizumab (Taltz®) are very effective agents for psoriasis and psoriatic arthritis, and are either administered by self-injection subcutaneously (e.g. Humira®, Enbrel®, Stelara®, Cosentyx®, Taltz®) or intravenously (e.g. Remicade®) in varying frequencies.
-Some of these agents are administered once or twice a week, while others are administered every 2-3 months.
-The vast majority of patients find these medications very convenient and the discomfort of the injection/infusion to be quite minimal.
+Etanercept (Enbrel®), Adalimumab (Humira®), Ustekinumab (Stelara®), Secukinumab (Cosentyx®), Brodalumab (Siliq®) and Guselkumab (Tremfya®) are very safe & effective agents for psoriasis and psoriatic arthritis, and are typically administered by self-injection subcutaneously in varying frequencies.
+Some of these agents are administered once or twice a week, while others are administered every 1-3 months.
+The vast majority of patients find these medications very convenient and the discomfort of the injection to be quite minimal.

 These agents have been safely and effectively used in millions of people worldwide for other inflammatory conditions as well, including: rheumatoid arthritis, Crohn’s disease, ulcerative colitis and ankylosing spondylitis.